SabrinaSimao/Cloud/README.md

 Simple application:

 Fortune cookie generator: ask and shall receive!
-A fortune cookie message with a lotery number
+A fortune cookie message with a lottery number

 • Output example

-    Propositalmente ame o Raul
+    Sempre ame o Raul
     Your lottery numbers are: [9, 17, 38, 46, 53, 59]

 ## Installation Guide